Privacy

 • referring website (a site that has led you to ours) or application;

-• activity related to how you use our online services, such as the pages you visit on our sites or in our mobile apps.
+• activity related to how you use our online services, such as the pages you visit on our online services.

 • Geolocation data.